My Basketball Testimony!

 I got out in 1989, and shortly after that, I found Elmbrook Church which caught my eye through their open basketball program.
 Basketball was the “carrot” that got me back in church again!
 Elmbrook took me in and helped me to grow as a Christian under the teaching of Stuart Briscoe and the rest of the staff.

 I even got a job at Elmbrook as a custodian for 4 years.
 The seeds of faith were planted.
-My roots were getting deeper by the things I was learning in God’s word over the years.
+My roots were getting deeper into the things I was learning in God’s word over the years.
 I also attended both NA and AA for about 10 years during that time.

 NA and AA helped me to some degree, but Elmbrook helped me more because it was there that the seeds of faith were planted and my roots were getting deeper by the things I was learning in God’s word over the years.
 I have loved basketball for almost 50 years!